 Protect our water and land from pollution, while gaining revenue for our borough.
 Allendale receives revenue on recycled items, which go to helping maintain our green community.
 Additionally, the borough saves money when reducing solid waste lineage.
 By sharing responsibility and making small changes in our daily routines, we can make a difference.

 Click here for recycling tips.

 Paper, Cardboard and Newspaper

 Allendale is going dual stream!
 Starting January 1, 2015 Allendale is improving its curbside recycling program by introducing a simple, efficient way to recycle cardboard and mixed paper.
-On your recycling Thursday, place your cardboard, junk mail, and newspaper in one container at your curb by 7 AM.
-Please click here for the complete Solid Waste & Recycling Curbside Regulations & Schedule.
+On your recycling Thursday, place your cardboard, junk mail, and newspaper in one container at your curb after 6 PM the night before.

 The Department of Public Works encourages residents to bring any of these items to Allendale’s Recycling Center.
 At the Recycling Center, labeled bins make recycling quick and easy.
 Materials should be left loose, and put in the proper, provided container.